git add

 Pregnant women hear a lot about the importance of strengthening their pelvic floor muscles, particularly when it comes to labour and recovery post-birth.
 However, it can be tricky to know where these muscles are, what they do and how to make them stronger.
-Some studies suggest prenatal Pilates can be a good way to work out your pelvic floor, but why?

 What are pelvic floor muscles?

-Torna ai contenutiGravidanza e childbirth put a strain on your pelvic floor muscles.
+Pregnancy and parto put a strain on your pelvic floor muscles.
 During pregnancy, the pelvic floor muscles loosen due to hormonal changes.
 For example, the hormone relaxin relaxes the ligaments in the pelvic floor, softening and widening the cervix in preparation for birth.

-In addition, your baby presses on your bladder as it grows, placing pressure on the pelvic floor and stretching these muscles.
+Also, your baby presses on your bladder as it grows, placing pressure on the pelvic floor and stretching these muscles.
 This can cause you to leak urine when you cough, laugh, exercise or sneeze.
 Costipazione, which is a common problem during pregnancy, can also put a strain on the pelvic floor muscles.

-"There is higher demand on the pelvic floor during pregnancy due to the growing baby.
+"There is higher demand on your pelvic floor during pregnancy due to the growing baby.
 This additional loading can lead to the weakening and lengthening of the pelvic floor muscles," says Beth Davies, a personal trainer and coach specialising in pelvic health at Beth Davies Coaching.

 "In addition to maintaining or building strength, it's also important to allow the pelvic floor muscles to relax too, especially at the later stages of pregnancy."